 - UK MS Register COVID-19 substudy: Open to people with MS in the UK – open now

-- The Australian MS Longitudinal Study: Open to people with MS anywhere in the world – open now
+- The Australian MS Longitudinal Study: for people with MS anywhere in the world, but focus on Australian people with MS – currently not open

 - Neurotransdata (NTD): Open to German patients – open now (Vitabook app required)